omidsakhi/mdqn-caffe/README.md

 # Status (WIP)

 Both the front-end and the back-end of the project compile well (**albeit with much effort**).
-However, while everything works fine, there is still no sign of inteligence in the agents.
-With some love from the fans, we can debug it.
+However, while everything works fine, so far the agents have only been able to avoid walls.
+They are not able to differentiate between good food and bad food.
+There might be a sample bias issue here but needs more investigation.
 All suggestions are welcome.

 # Requirments